dev-academy-programme/curriculum/resources/command-line-terminal-TUTORIAL/README.md

   </figcaption>
 </figure>

 Here we went down into the `workspace` folder (which is a sub-folder in the current folder), then back up two folders to the parent of the current folder, and then back into the current folder.
-Which leaves us . . . right back where we started!
+Which leaves us... right back where we started!
 Why would we do this?
 We wouldn't.
 It's pointless.

-But nevertheless there *is* a point here, which is that we can combine folder names and .. to move all through the folder hierarchy with a single command.
+But nevertheless there *is* a point here, which is that we can combine folder names and `..` to move all through the folder hierarchy with a single command.
 Now let's `cd` into our `workspace` folder.
 This is where you'll do all your work for this course.
 Keep it all here.

 <figure>
   <img src="images/cd-workspace.png" alt="Change directory to workspace"><br>